francescozanellato/PasteOnlyText/README.md

 # PasteOnlyText
-PasteOnlyText lets you perform many actions on the text/content copied in your clipboard.
+PasteOnlyText lets you perform many actions on the text/content/imges copied in your clipboard, like conversion to "All UPPERCASE", "all lower case" and fast image cropping, conversion and saving.

     Author: Francesco Paolo Luca Zanellato
     Copyright (C) 2015-2025 Francesco Paolo Luca Zanellato